 Why there are two groups, the "_cam" and the "_dpp" groups?
 Are they different, and how?

 The DPP - Canon Digital Photo Professional Software - process the RAW photos delivering different results comparing to the camera internal processing, so there is the need of two versions of the same picture style, one for use in camera and other for use in DPP.
 In the Cook Picture Styles, the "_cam" group is for use inside the camera, to load to the camera, for taking MOV videos and JPG photos.
 The "_dpp" group is for use in the computer for processing RAW photos in the Canon Digital Photo Professional software.
-In both groups the Cook behavior is the same, the only difference is each group deals with color and texture correction using different settings because the internal camera processing is a little bit different from the software processing in computer.
+In both groups the Cook behavior is the same, the only difference is each group deals with color, texture correction and highlight preservation using different settings because the internal camera processing is a little bit different from the software processing in computer.
 Do not use Cook DPP version in camera or the Cook camera version in DPP, this is wrong thing to do and will not give you perfect results.